This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 - Tent Poles – Tents poles are so much better now than they were 20 years ago.
 The light aluminum poles withstand strong wind before they break.
 All manufacturers can send out sections of poles if they break. the most common way of breaking a pole is not having the male and female sections of the pole seated together correctly.
 Some tents require the use of Trekking Poles to hold the tent up.

-- Carbon Fiber Tent Poles – Carbon Fiber tent poles are the latest development in the effort of saving weight.
+- Carbon Fiber Tent Poles – Carbon Fiber tent poles are the latest development in the effort to save weight.
 These poles are still in their first years of use and will certainly get better with time.
 Just note that carbon poles have a horrible side effect of shattering when they break.
 So is the extra weight saving worth it just yet!

 Adaptability